ElliottP-13/csci-432-fa19/README.md

 Office hours:

-* Prof. Fasy: TODO, and by appointment.
+* Prof. Fasy: TBA, and by appointment.
-* TA: TODO
+* TA: TBA

 ## What is in this repository?

 The folders in this repository contain all materials for this class.

-- lec_notes: Copies of lecture notes and board photos.
+- lec_notes: Copies of lecture notes and board photos. ***Volunteer needed.***
 - hw: homework assignments, as well as a LaTex template for your submissions.
+- README.md: the course syllabus

 The schedule is at the bottom of this Markdown file.
 If you want to learn more about Markdown, check out [this tutorial](https://www.markdowntutorial.com/).